 Net-wealth tax.
-They are subject to a subscription tax on the net asset value (0.01%) which is calculated quarterly.
+They are subject to a subscription tax on the net asset value (0.01%), which is calculated quarterly.
 The law allows some specific exemptions.

 A SIF is subject to either:

-an annual fee of EUR1,500 (EUR2,650 for umbrella structures);
+An annual fee of EUR1,500 (EUR2,650 for umbrella structures).

-a registration fee of EUR1,500 (EUR2,650 for umbrella structures).
+A registration fee of EUR1,500 (EUR2,650 for umbrella structures).

-SIFs formed as investment companies(SICAVs) can benefit from double tax treaties.
+SIFs formed as investment companies(société d'investissement à capital fixe) (SICAFs) can benefit from double tax treaties.
 35 double tax treaties currently apply to these vehicles and their application is generally complex and must be reviewed on a case by case basis.
-SIFs formed as FCPs generally do not benefit from double tax treaties.
+SIFs formed as common funds (fonds commun de placement) (FCPs) generally do not benefit from double tax treaties.

-The following tax treatment applies.
+The following tax treatment applies:

 Domestic investors.
-Income received by both individuals and corporate domestic investors from SIFs is taxable under the usual Luxembourg tax rules.
+Income received by both individuals and corporate domestic investors from SIFs is taxable under the usual tax rules.
 Capital gains realised by individual investors are taxable if the sale occurs less than six months following the purchase of the units and the seller holds more than 10% of the SIF.

 Foreign investors.
 No Luxembourg tax applies.
 Income derived from a SIF is taxed in the country where the investors are resident.

-The use of a foreign structure is unlikely, as Luxembourg is typically used as a platform for holding and acquisition vehicles in operating groups, either in Luxembourg itself or abroad.
+The use of a foreign structure is unlikely as Luxembourg is typically used as a platform for holding and acquisition vehicles in operating groups, either in Luxembourg itself or abroad.
 The features of Luxembourg as a holding location are equally strong for Luxembourg targets as for foreign targets.
-Therefore it is unlikely that foreign holding vehicles would be set up to acquire a Luxembourg group.
+Therefore, it is unlikely that foreign holding vehicles would be set up to acquire a Luxembourg group.

 Foreign investment vehicles commonly used for private equity funds in other jurisdictions would generally be tax transparent in Luxembourg, such as: